gruberb/blog-hugo/content/post/sideeffects.md

 This lifestyle doesn't mean it needs to be like this forever.
 From a very minimal lifestyle, you can move faster, break fewer things, be more cost effective, be more healthy.
 Every day you feel less addictive and able to be the master of your own world again.
 Feel free to choose an iPhone again because you like Google Maps on the go and WhatsApp messaging.
 But, you might feel that every thing you add feels heavy and for the first time you feel all the clutter.

 It's the same feeling as quitting smoking.
 Beofre you quit, you feel a relief when you are a smoker: standing outside and having a cigarette after a heavy meal.
 But once you are off cigarettes, you feel the burden to smoke is gone.
-The same is true for all additions and clutter in your life.
+The same is true for all addictions and clutter in your life.
 In the beginning, it feels like these things give us safety and stability, but those can also come from within.
 Which means more money, more freedom and a happier life overall.